-You cannot use the grant to cover retrospective costs or to support research projects undertaken outside of Australia (although funding can be sought to support the Australian-based components of multinational clinical trials).
-Applicants may request funding for a component of the research to be undertaken overseas if the equipment/resources required for that component are not available in Australia and the component is critical to the successful completion of the research project.
-Refer to section 4.6.
+You cannot use grant funds to cover retrospective costs or to support research activities undertaken outside of Australia (although funding can be sought to support the Australian-based components of multinational clinical trials).
+See sections 4.6 and 9.1.

-A grant cannot be provided to you if you receive funding from another government source for the same purpose.
+A grant for a particular research activity cannot be provided to you if you receive funding from another government source for the same research activity.
 You can apply for grants under any Commonwealth program but, if your applications are successful, you must choose either the grant from this Program or the other Commonwealth grant.

-Where you have submitted the same application to NHMRC and MRFF grant opportunities and have received an offer of funding from one of these sources, NHMRC and the Department of Health reserve the right to withhold any further offer of funding for the application.
+Where you have submitted the same application to NHMRC and MRFF grant opportunities and have received an offer of funding from one of these sources, NHMRC and the Department of Health and Aged Care reserve the right to withhold any further offer of funding for the application.

-Where it appears that an applicant has submitted similar applications for research funding and has been successful with more than one application, the applicant is required to provide us with a written report clearly identifying the difference between the research aims of the two research activities.
-If we do not consider the two research activities to be sufficiently different, an offer of funding for one of the applications may be withheld or withdrawn at the discretion of the Minister or their delegate, or you will be required to decline or relinquish one of the grants.
-See section 9.
+Where it appears that an applicant has submitted similar applications for research funding and has been successful with more than one application, the applicant is required to provide NHMRC with a written report clearly identifying the difference between the research aims of the two research activities.
+If we do not consider the two research activities to be sufficiently different, an offer of funding for one of the applications may be withheld or withdrawn at the discretion of the Minister or the Delegate, or you will be required to decline or relinquish one of the grants (see section 9).